 - Create a budget and stick with it.

-- Most importantly is that you need to sit down with a qualified and experienced professional advisor who will help you become fiscally healthy.
+- Most importantly, you need to sit down with a qualified and experienced professional advisor who will help you become fiscally healthy.

 - Watch travel expenses during retirement.
 Many people dream of traveling when they retire, but that only eats away at your retirement goals.
 It is best to do much of your traveling prior to retirement.